Trrxx/Dojo-Stakepool/index.md

 ### How to stake?
   1. In order to stake you will need to have Cardano (ADA) perchased and stored in a cardano wallet that suports cardano's POS protocols.
   2. Now that you have your wallet and ADA stored you will need to select which stakepool you would like to delegate to, if you would like to delegate to us, our ticker        is: DOJO
   3. Now that you have chosen your stakepool, confirm the transaction (at time of writing the transaction fee is around 2 ADA).
 It should be noted that the stake pool you choose does not get access to any of your stored crypto.
-Only the individual who has access to your wallet (recovery phrase) has access to the funds. what you are delegating is the right of staking under Cardanos POS protocols.
+Only the individual who has access to your wallet (recovery phrase) has access to the funds. what you are delegating is the right of staking under Cardano's POS protocols.
   4. It will take 1-2 Epochs (5 to 10 days) before you the delegation starts and the very earliesty you could see your first rewards.
   5. Thats it!
 Be on the lookout for rewards under the rewards tab and check back with us for updates on sponsored competators.